 Give the Gift of Hope and Healing This Holiday Season.

 At The Northwest Catholic Counseling Center (NCC), anyone in need can access counseling.
 No one is ever turned away for an inability to pay.
-To maximize impact and build momentum for Giving Tuesday, we are hosting our first Gifting Grace Campaign throughout the month of November.
+To maximize impact and build momentum for Giving Tuesday, we are hosting our Gifting Grace Campaign throughout the month of November.
 Every dollar raised during the Gifting Grace Campaign and Giving Tuesday will go directly to cover the costs of counseling for members of our community who are unable to access care because of financial barriers.

-Every bit counts.
+- Every bit counts.
 Below are people who benefit from your generosity.
 Or, you can try one of our challenges!

 Spreading the word to your friends and family.

-Click here for the complete Giving Tuesday Toolbox.
+- Click here for the complete Giving Tuesday Toolbox.